Across is now live on BNB Smart Chain!

 How can I use the SDK?

 The SDK can be used currently to query suggested deposit fees and limits, and get liquidity pool statistics.
-It is imported and used in the implementation.
+It is imported and used in the API's implementation.

 If I want to integrate Across into my dApp, should I use the SDK or the API?